deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 | Schema-aware + column-level descriptions + distinct-20 + few-shot | 70.0              |
 | Schema-aware + perfect retrieval (sqlcoder-34b-alpha @ 8bit)      | 35.8              |

-## Challenges and Takeaways
+## Challenges and takeaways

 Creating a general-purpose, LLM-driven solution for business intelligence in SQL is still a largely unsolved problem - which makes it all the more interesting to explore further.
 The main challenges relate to the following two factors:

 ### Dataset creation and evaluation is very time-consuming

-Creating a dataset for evaluating BIQA approaches is much harder than for, say, extractive question answering.
+Creating a dataset for evaluating text-to-SQL approaches is much harder than for, say, extractive question answering.
 Essentially, you have to write a piece of code (the SQL query) for each data point.
 That query needs to be tested and debugged before it can go into the dataset.

 And it's not just the creation of the dataset - the evaluation itself is time-consuming because, as we described earlier, it cannot be fully automated.
-BIQA evaluation, as we can do it now, isn't exactly scalable.
+Text-to-SQL evaluation, as we can do it now, isn't exactly scalable.
 Projects that want an accurate evaluation of their methods need to take into account that it will take a lot of their time.

 ### The ambiguity of language and databases